DETAILED ACTION

 As for claims 2 and 12, Hughes teaches.
 The method of claim 1, wherein pre-annotating of the file is performed by the specialized model and a language model (par.
 146 intermediate model and baseline model are used together to train by means of presents a prediction of an annotation for the new data which is accepted or amended to generate additional production annotated data).

-As for claims 3 and 13, Hughes teaches.
+As for claim 3, Hughes teaches.
 The method of claim 2, wherein the language model predicts a field from a common set of fields for a feature in the one or more files when the specialized model is unable to provide at least one suggestion of the one or more annotation suggestions (par.
 146 the baseline model presents a prediction of an annotation for the new data which is accepted or amended to generate additional production annotated data.
 Periodically, the production annotations are fed back to the annotation server 202 and used to generate an updated model that takes into account the additional production annotated data).

 As for claims 4 and 14, Hughes teaches.
 The method of claim 1, wherein pre-annotating of the one or more files comprises one or more color coded underlining or outlining of features in the one or more files (par.
 218 FIG. 20 illustrates an example graphical user interface 2000 depicting the ability to annotate adjacent entries, as well as colored feedback on annotations, in accordance with an example embodiment of the disclosed technology.
 For example, upon being presented an example, a user may highlight 2002 an adjacent entry and provide a selection from a menu 2004 to annotate the adjacent entry as a positive example, a negative example, or clear the highlight of the adjacent entry, for example).